Understanding the Risks of Cloud Migration and Security Measures to Mitigate Them

 Here are a few best practices that can help improve security during and after cloud migrations:

 - Develop a Plan– Planning before migration and executing successfully is essential.
-Use automated tools and optimization, and outline the expertise, resources, and tooling you need to get started.
+Use automated tools and optimization to outline the expertise, resources, and tooling you need to start.

 - Start Small- To reduce the fear and accelerate cloud adoption, start with an automatic workload lift and shift over in small portions.